kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Except, no-one seems to care.
 - So I keep writing, until someone does.
 - All I have is my words and there's no other option but to use them.
-- One of my friends, who [I had visited in Brussels back in July while I was at EthCC](july.md#meeting-my-belgian-friend), and who I had told at that time what was going on for me - as far as I knew it - tells me he's coming to help me go to the police in Madrid in the first week of January, and help me move my stuff back to London from Dénia.
+- One of my friends, who [I had visited in Brussels back in July while I was at EthCC](july.md#meeting-my-belgian-friend), and who I had told at that time what was going on for me - as far as I knew it - tells me he's coming to help me go to the police in Madrid in the first week of January, and help me move my stuff back to London from Denia.
 - I'm so relieved.
 - Finally, a friend will help me!
 - He's very *very* concerned, it seems.